Prevention of money laundering in Estonia

 The role and competence of the Finantsinspektsioon

-As the financial supervisory authority, Finantsinspektsioon is involved in preventing money laundering primarily through its monitoring of financial intermediaries as part of its supervisory work.
-It is responsible for ensuring that the organisation and risk management of banks and other financial intermediaries employ processes and systems that match the business strategy and risks, and that those systems are sufficiently staffed.
-This covers credit issuance, provision of payment services and investment services, insurance risks, and the organisation of financial intermediaries more broadly.
-The know-your-client principle is a part of risk management, and adherence to this principle is in itself a way of countering money laundering.
+One measure for maintaining confidence in the Estonian financial system and ensuring transparency is the important ongoing work to counter money laundering and terrorism.
+Finantsinspektsioon, as the financial supervisory authority, is involved in preventing money laundering primarily through its monitoring of financial institutions as part of its supervisory work.
+It is responsible for ensuring that the organisation and risk management of banks and other financial institutions employ processes and systems that match the business strategy and risks, and that those systems are sufficiently staffed.
+This covers credit issuance, provision of payment services and investment services, insurance risks, and the organisation of financial institution more broadly.
+One part of risk management is the ‘know-your-client’ principle, and following that helps combat money laundering and terrorism financing.

 The role of financial supervision is to monitor the processes and systems of those under supervision, not to establish whether money laundering has occurred in specific cases.
 If evidence of money laundering or terrorist financing is uncovered by Finantsinspektsioon during supervision, then this is passed on to the Financial Intelligence Unit as required by law.